gparsloe/ionicV1SlideHorizScrollVert/README.md

-Ionic v1 version of Andrei Sandu's codepen: Ionic Slides Example (slides horizontally and scrolls vertically) https://codepen.io/condor304/pen/zqjLML
+Ionic v1 slides example
 ==============

+This is an Ionic v1 version of Andrei Sandu's codepen: Ionic Slides Example (slides horizontally and scrolls vertically) https://codepen.io/condor304/pen/zqjLML

 ## Using this project